 This philosophy is well supported by experience and research: Serving prospective clients is the best way to win their business.
 And for professionals, that service-centered approach to selling inevitably involves sharing information and advice.

 But the notion of giving away expertise for free causes consternation for many in the A/E industry.
 If you're sharing your expertise for nothing, the reasoning goes, that's bound to devalue your services.
-Perhaps that fear helps explain why our industry has been slow to embrace and —the two prevalent business development trends in professional services.
+Perhaps that fear helps explain why our industry has been slow to embrace consultative selling and content marketing—the two prevalent business development trends in professional services.

 Does providing free advice and resources through your sales conversations and marketing, in fact, devalue your services?
 I think it does quite the opposite.
 Here are the reasons I would offer:

+The internet has forever changed how clients buy.
 In the old days of selling, rainmakers were the primary conduit of information about service providers and their services.
 Now the internet serves much of that function.
 According to one study, 78% of executive buyers use the internet to search for information about professional service providers.
-Eighty-five percent say that what they find online influences their buying decisions. of B2B buyers found that about 60% of the buying decision process is now performed online they start talking with salespeople.
+Eighty-five percent say that what they find online influences their buying decisions.
+Another study of B2B buyers found that about 60% of the buying decision process is now performed online before they start talking with salespeople.

+Showing beats telling hands down.
 The above findings make it clear that having a good website is important.
 Indeed, three in four buyers say the quality of a firm's website influences their decision.
-But don't overestimate the value of the that fills the typical A/E firm website and other marketing vehicles.
+But don't overestimate the value of the self-promotional content that fills the typical A/E firm website and other marketing vehicles.
 Buyers prefer helpful content over sales copy, and expert advice over self-advocacy.